apulis/ApulisVision/docs/tutorials/new_dataset.md

 You may use `'P'` mode of [pillow](https://pillow.readthedocs.io/en/stable/handbook/concepts.html#palette) to create your annotation image with color.

 ## Customize datasets by mixing dataset

-MMClassification also supports to mix dataset for training.
+MMDetection also supports to mix dataset for training.
 Currently it supports to concat and repeat datasets.

 ### Repeat dataset